WebexSamples/webex-contact-center-api-samples/reporting-samples/graphql-powerbi-sample/README.md

 > **Note:** This is a sample that assumes you know the basics of GraphQL Search String API as well as Java/Spring Boot.

 > This demo goes over the Java sample code that is used to connect Webex Contact Center with Microsoft Power BI.
 The code exports the Webex Contact Center reporting data available on the GraphQL "Search" API to a Web interface consumable by Microsoft Power BI.
 It leverages the power of Spring Boot to make this consumable by any external data lake.

+*Search Queries*
+located in the directory graphql-powerbi-sample/graphql/*
+* task is supported
+* taskDetails is supported
+* agentSession is supported
+* flowInteractions is NOT supported but can be upon request or code it yourself
+* flowTraceEvents is NOT supported but can be upon request or code it yourself
+* taskLegDetails is NOT supported but can be upon request or code it yourself